 It’s that time again!
-The Broken Pencil Zine Awards is back for its fourth consecutive year, and hundreds of zines from around the world will soon fly through the atmosphere and eventually make their way to our tiny attic office, each with dreams of becoming this year’s champion project.
+The Broken Pencil Zine Awards is back, and hundreds of zines from around the world will soon fly through the atmosphere and make their way to our tiny attic office, each with dreams of becoming this year’s champion project.
 It’s always pretty awe inspiring to watch as our shelves and boxes (and inboxes, oof) begin to overflow, ready for us to to dive in and learn about all kinds of new and amazing projects.

-So in order to make it easier for you, oh ye zinester considering submitting, we put together a little FAQ that covers everything from eligibility to mailing to fees and beyond.
+In order to make the submission process easier, we put together a little FAQ that covers everything from eligibility to mailing to fees and beyond.

 I want to submit!
 Where do I send my zine?